 Their calorie count is further influenced by the type of milk used (for example skimmed or oat milk has fewer calories than whole milk), as well as if any sugar, syrups, or sweeteners are added.

-As both Latte and Cappuccino are prepared with double-shot Espresso as the base the amount of caffeine is virtually the same in both drinks.
+As both Latte and Cappuccino are prepared with double-shot Espresso as the base the amount of caffeine is virtually the same in both drinks (which is around 120-133 mg).

 The Art on the Top of Cappuccino and Latte

-One of the unique aspects of cappuccinos and lattes is the art that can be created on top of steamed milk.
-This art, also known as latte art, involves using the milk’s texture and consistency to create intricate designs.
+One of the unique aspects of cappuccinos and lattes is the art that expert Baristas create.
+This art, also known as latte art, involves using the milk’s texture and consistency to create appealing designs.

 Common latte art designs include hearts, rosettas, and tulips, while cappuccinos often have more traditional designs like a dusting of cocoa powder or cinnamon.